Rossett Lease Extension - Free Consultation

 It may end up saving you thousands.

-Main reasons to start your Rossett lease extension
+Main reasons to commence your Rossett lease extension today:

 An extended lease has roughly the same value as a freehold

-It is generally accepted that a residential leasehold with in excess of 100 years remaining is worth approximately the equivalent as a freehold.
-Where an further 90 years added to any lease with more than 35 years remaining, the premises will be equivalent in value to a freehold for decades to come.
+It is generally accepted that a property with in excess of 100 years unexpired lease term is worth roughly the equivalent as a freehold.
+Where an further 90 years added to all but the shortest lease, the property will be worth the same as a freehold for many years in the future.

 Lender Requirement